 The Diskin DH3, like the BÖHM B-66 Wireless, aren't comfortable headphones.
 They apply too much pressure on the ears to maintain their stable fit, quickly get uncomfortable, and can cause soreness during long listening sessions.
 The padding on the headband and ear cups are decent, but these headphones feel too tight and are even more uncomfortable for larger heads.

 Button layout and functionality are above average.
 The buttons deliver good tactile feedback, call/music, track-skipping, and volume controls.
 However, the buttons often have dual functionalities that aren't intuitive and may take some time to get used to.

 The Diskin DH3 are mid-sized on-ear headphones that don't take up much space in a backpack or handbag.
 The ear cups also lay flat for easier storage and transportation.
 Unfortunately, they don't fold up into a compact format, which means they won't fit in a pocket, even larger jacket pockets.
 They also don't come with a case, which is disappointing.

 Build quality is decent and robust enough to handle a few drops without damage.
-However, although the build looks metallic, it's not metal and will not be as durable as some other headphones that use metal to reinforce the headband.
+However, although the build looks metallic, it's not metal and won't be as durable as some other headphones that use metal to reinforce the headband.
 This means they could get damaged under moderate physical stress, and the swivel hinge is weak and a little loose.

 Poor isolation.
 The passive isolation provided by the ear cups is decent.
-It starts to kick-in at around 600Hz, and reaches its peak isolation of 32dB at 4KHz.
+It starts to kick in at around 600Hz and reaches its peak isolation of 32dB at 4kHz.
 The active noise cancellation performs poorly and is effective only between 40Hz and 400Hz, providing a maximum cancellation of 10dB.
 There may also be some audible low-end rumble produced by the noise cancelling system.